Robert-M-Lucas/rss2/README.md

 The platform a binary was compiled for is automatically saved.
 Should this not match the current platform, the file will be automatically recompiled.

 ## Other Commands
+Add `-v` after `rss` to get verbose information.
-- Remove the compiled binary part of a file: `rss strip myfile.rss`
+- Remove the compiled binary part of a file (useful for sharing): `rss strip myfile.rss`
 - Recompile a file: `rss recompile myfile.rss`
 - Extract the Rust source from an rss file: `rss extract myfile.rss`
 - Create an rss file from an existing rust project: `rss pack project_dir`
 - Print statistics for an rss file: `rss stats myfile.rss`
 - Print the file tree within an rss file: `rss tree myfile.rss`
-- Print the contents of a file / files within an rss file: `rss cat myfile.rss`
+- Print the contents of a file / files within an rss file (by default only shows .rs files): `rss cat myfile.rss`
 - Read this README: `rss readme`
 - Command help: `rss help`